 Coming from the east, I need to cross the national park via the Zion-Mount Carmel Highway.
 Completed in 1930, it’s an impressive ten-mile stretch of road as it winds past and through rock formation in the park.
 Near the middle are two tunnels carved through the rock.
 The second one is 1.1 miles long, with a number of windows along it’s length providing a glimpse of the valley below.
 Just before the second tunnel is a steep track down from the carpark into Pine Creek, a narrow slot canyon.
 I explore the first hundred metres or so, before there’s a steep drop.
 This is the first of six rappels in a strenuous but fairly short canyoneering route.

 On the opposite of the road to Pine Creek is the start of the Zion Canyon Overlook trail.
 The trail heads up a series of stone stairs, rising quickly above the Zion-Mount Carmel Highway and the start of the second and longest tunnel.

 The trail then follows the upper walls of the Pine Creek Canyon, at times passing some overhangs.

-As the trail progresses you can see down into Pine Creek canyon – far below I can see the small group of canyoners that I’d met half an hour earlier commencing their descent into the canyon.
+As the Zion Canyon Overlook Trail progresses, you can see down into Pine Creek canyon – far below I can see the small group of canyoners that I’d met half an hour earlier commencing their descent into the canyon.

 A bit further on there’s a large overhang that could almost be described as a cave.
 Directly opposite is the East Temple, rising above Pine Creek.